kingsdigitallab/kdl-vqa/README.md

 This describer sends questions to an Ollama instance.
-Ollama loads and runs (vision) language models in a separate on the same or remote machine. bqva sends prompts to Ollama via its web API.
+Ollama loads and runs (vision) language models in a separate on the same or remote machine. bvqa sends prompts to Ollama via its web API.

 The default model in the ollama describer is [llama3.2-vision:11b](https://ollama.com/library/llama3.2-vision:11b).
 You can use a different model and version with the `-m` and `-v` arguments.